ibm-cloud-docs/transit-gateway/add-prefix-filters.md

 Filter b4dbe0a6-c52d-4128-cc32-6f53d86bc82b is deleted.
 ```

-## Working with prefix filters using the API
+## Working with prefix filters with the API
 {: #working-prefix-filters-api}
 {: api}

-You can add prefix filters when you add a new connection using the API.
+You can add prefix filters when you add a new connection with the API.
 You can also delete them.

-### Adding prefix filters using the API
+### Adding prefix filters with the API
 {: #adding-prefix-filters-api}
 {: api}

-To add prefix filters using the API, follow these steps:
+To add prefix filters with the API, follow these steps:

 #### Request
 {: #adding-prefix-filters-api-request}

-To add prefix filters using the API, adjust the following parameters:
+To add prefix filters with the API, adjust the following parameters:

 |Path parameters | Details|
 |--|--|